Skip to main content

 • Cozy Button-up Pajamas (you can’t lift your arms at first!)

-• A lanyard to hold surgical drains comfortably
+• A lanyard to hold surgical drains during showers

-• Soft, pull on pants for doctor visits
+• Soft, pull on jogger pants for doctor visits

 • Bedrock Balm (for skin irritation, redness, and skin fold protection)

-Going through a mastectomy recovery taught me more about skin healing than I ever wanted to know.
-But it also reminded me why I created Bedrock in the first place—to use zinc and nourishing botanicals to help everyone in your family soothe skin concerns.
+Going through a mastectomy was one of the hardest things I've endured.
+I remember waking up and crying it was a new day.
+But overcoming cancer reminded me why I created Bedrock in the first place—to use zinc and nourishing botanicals to soothe skin like nothing else can.

 If you’re preparing for surgery or in recovery right now: you’re not alone.
 I'm on the other side, I have my spark back, and you will too.